muddi900/deno-sheets/README.md

 ```

 Copy the `client_email` value from your file.
 Create new google sheet.
 Name it
-whatever. clic the “Share” button, and paste the email you copied from the json
+whatever. clic the "Share” button, and paste the email you copied from the json
 file.
 Also copy the sheet ID from url.
 Create a new file in your root folder
 `.env` and add the following text